xdrop/night-owl-jetbrains/README.md

 Adjust as needed from Material UI settings in Preferences, or adjust colors from Color Scheme in Preferences.

+### Curent Themes

+- Night Owl
+- Night Owl Carbon

-### Color Scheme Only
+### Colour Scheme Only

-A color scheme only release (theme not included) can be found under [Releases](https://github.com/xdrop/night-owl-jetbrains/releases)
+A colour scheme only release (theme not included) can be found under [Releases](https://github.com/xdrop/night-owl-jetbrains/releases)

 ### Credits